Infineon/mtb-example-psoc6-dfu-basic/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-**Note:** The PSoC 6 BLE pioneer kit (CY8CKIT-062-BLE) and the PSoC 6 WiFi-BT pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
+**Note:** The PSoC 6 Bluetooth LE pioneer kit (CY8CKIT-062-BLE) and the PSoC 6 Wi-Fi Bluetooth pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 The ModusToolbox software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/cypresssemiconductorco/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup